 Enable Background Battery Usage Limit on TikTok

-You can also enable the battery usage limit on the TikTok app to prevent it from running background processes on your Android device.
+You can also enable the battery usage limit on the TikTok app to prevent it from staying active in the Android device BG.
 To do this:

 Use Developer Options on Android

-Developer Options on Android is a hidden menu containing various settings designed for developers.
-These settings can help you change the behavior of the Android system and stop running services, such as the TikTok app.
+The Developer Options can help you change the behavior of the Android system and stop running services, such as this social media app.

-But first, you need to unhide the Developer Options menu in your Android device settings with these steps:
+First, you need to unhide this menu in your device settings with these steps:

-Once the Developer Options menu is activated, do the following steps to stop TikTok from running in the background.
+Once the Developer Options menu is activated, do the following steps:

-- Tap “Stop” and see if TikTok is still running in the background.
+• Tap “Stop” and see if the problem recurs.

 How do I stop TikTok from running in the background in Windows?